 It also increases oxygen uptake by up to 45 per cent and has been found to very beneficial to heart health.

-Pole walking burns 20 per cent more calories than walking alone and assists balance, stability and mobility.
+The activity actually burns 20 per cent more calories than walking alone and assists balance, stability and mobility.

-Pole walking can reduce stress and improve mood and coordination.
+This type of walking can reduce stress and improve mood and coordination.

 Seniors Recreation Council sell the poles and offer demonstrations for clubs, groups or individuals.